KriszProg/fox-client/README.md

 <h3>Endpoints</h3>

-- upon successful startup, you can assess the built-in Swagger UI at: [http://localhost:8080/fox-client/swagger-ui.html](http://localhost:8080/fox-client/swagger-ui.html)
+- upon successful startup, you can access the built-in Swagger UI at: [http://localhost:8080/fox-client/swagger-ui.html](http://localhost:8080/fox-client/swagger-ui.html)
 - here you can explore all endpoints and their detailed explanations
 - the Swagger UI also allows you to interactively test each endpoint
 - feel free to explore and have fun! 😊